 How does the transaction work?

 The transaction itself is relatively simple.
 You purchase the timber from your supplier, and the purchase order finance company pays the supplier on your behalf.
 You ship the goods to the buyer, who pays you with a letter of credit.
-The transaction settles when you pay the finance company for the goods using an assignment of proceeds from the L/C. For more details about purchase order financing, visit our learning center or watch this video.
+The transaction settles when you pay the finance company for the goods using an assignment of proceeds from the L/C. For more details about purchase order financing, visit our learning center.

 How much does it cost to finance a transaction?